Got guests staying the night and need breakfast ideas? Try these stress-free, make-ahead meals…

 - 1/2 cup water (for sautéing)

-- Heat a large non-stick skillet over medium high-heat.
+- Heat a large non-stick skillet over medium-high heat.
 Test heat by splashing some water on the pan (once it sizzles, you’re ready).

-- Add potatoes to pan, season with salt and pepper, and sauté for 5 minutes.
+- Add potatoes to the pan, season with salt and pepper, and sauté for 5 minutes.
 Stir frequently and add 1 tbsp of water at a time, as needed, so the potatoes don’t stick.